What we like:

-Many lenders have done away with orignation fees altogether.
+Many lenders have done away with origination fees altogether.
 However, the fee to get a loan from Upstart can run from 0% – 10%.
 This will eat away at your total loan amount before you even get funding, requiring you to borrow more and pay more in interest.

 >> Read More: What Credit Score Is Needed for a Personal Loan?

 Applying for an Upstart personal loan is quick and easy, and the entire loan application process can be completed online.
 When you first visit the Upstart website, you can get an estimated interest rate and your chances of loan approval without having a hard inquiry entered on your credit report.